You are here

 - Marketing of Recreation and Sport Programs and Facilities

 - Recreation and Sport in the Social Context

 - Financial Management of Recreation and Sport Programs

 Since 1991, the program has had a nearly 100% placement rate for graduates.
 The graduate program was designed to keep the instructor-to-student ratio small, allowing opportunities for students and faculty to develop close working relationships.

 The 100% Online Master of Science in Sport Management is designed to meet the demands of working interscholastic athletic administrators.
 This web-based program is targeted to highly motivated individuals and will allow students the ability to increase their understanding of the field of Athletic Administration without altering their personal and professional schedules.
 Emphasis is placed on preparing individuals for the ever changing economic, political, legal, and marketing concerns that are a part of the sports industry.

-- Plan of Study / Advising Worksheet beginning Summer 2018 admission
+- Plan of Study / Advising Worksheet Summer 2018 and Fall 2018 admission

 - Plan of Study / Advising Worksheet Summer 2017 and Fall 2017 admission